AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/clear-field-values.md

    ![](assets/clear-field-values-1.png)

-1. Boom!
-I bet you didn't know that!
-After the flow step finishes, the value of the field you chose is cleared.
+1. After the flow step finishes, the value of the field you chose is cleared.

    ![](assets/clear-field-values-2.png)